From Invoice to Payment¶

 By contrast, integrating your accounts with your management system means that you can:

-reduce data entry effort – you only need do it once,
+reduce data entry effort – you only need to do it once,

 easily get hold of useful information when you need it, such as a customer's credit position.

 So accounting is too often underused.
-The information it brings makes it a very effective tool for running the company if it's integrated into the management system.
+The information it brings makes it a very effective tool for running the company if it is integrated into the management system.
 Accounting information really is necessary in all of your company's processes for you to be effective, for example:

-for preparing quotations it's important to know the precise financial position of the customer, and to see a history of any delays in payment,
+for preparing quotations it is important to know the precise financial position of the client, and to see a history of any delays in payment,

 if a given customer has exceeded his credit limit, accounting can automatically stop further deliveries to the customer,

-if a project budget is 80% consumed but the project is only 20% complete you could renegotiate with the customer, or review and rein in the objectives of the project,
+if a project budget is 80% consumed, but the project is only 20% complete, you could renegotiate with the client, or review and rein in the objectives of the project,

 General accounting (or financial accounting) is for identifying the assets and liabilities of the business.
-It's managed using double-entry accounting which ensures that each transaction is credited to one account and debited from another.
+It is managed using double-entry accounting which ensures that each transaction is credited to one account and debited from another.

-Analytical accounting (or management or cost accounting) is an independent accounting system which reflects the general accounts but is structured along axes that represent the company's management needs.
+Analytical accounting (or management accounting, or cost accounting) is an independent accounting system, which reflects the general accounts but is structured along axes that represent the company's management needs.

-if the companies hold few documents in common (such as products, or partners - any OpenERP resource), you should install separate databases,
+if the companies hold few documents in common (such as products, or partners - any OpenERP resource), you could install separate databases,

 you can synchronize specified document types in several databases using the base_synchro module, which is a shared-funding module rather than a module in the standard open repositories.